suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ### suit-parameter-compression-info

 Compression Info defines any information that is required for a device to perform decompression operations.
 Typically, this includes the algorithm identifier.
-This document defines the use of gzip, bzip2, deflate, LZ4, and LZMA.
+This document defines the use of ZLIB \[RFC1950\], Brotli \[RFC7932\], and ZSTD \[kucherawy-rfc8478bis\].

+Additional compression formats can be registered through the IANA-maintained registry.

 ### suit-parameter-unpack-info

 SUIT_Unpack_Info defines the information required for a device to interpret a packed format.
 This document defines the use of the following binary encodings: Intel HEX \[HEX\], Motorola S-record \[SREC\],  Executable and Linkable Format (ELF) \[ELF\], and Common Object File Format (COFF) \[COFF\].

-Additional formats can be registered through the IANA-maintained registry.
+Additional packing formats can be registered through the IANA-maintained registry.

 ### suit-parameter-uri